All Episodes

 I want to phrase this correctly.

-and let them know that that you're on their side and that you understand where they are, and that you like them, think we've got a mess that needs to be fixed and pretty damn fast.
+like them, think we've got a mess that needs to be fixed and pretty damn fast.

-But that's just me, and I always have to issue this caveat.
+And I always have to issue this caveat.

-Getting an audience is a much different thing than getting votes, and I would be the first to acknowledge it.
+Getting an audience is a much different thing than getting votes and I would be the first to acknowledge it.

-So I I say all these things with the caveat that I could very well be wrong about how to get votes.
+So I say all these things with the caveat that I could very well be wrong about how to get votes.

-No, I it's not my business.
+No, it's not my business.

 You see the polling that shows a nationwide rising tide of disgust with Democrats, and you wonder, well, why isn't a Democrat in my state paying the price?